-- Anaemia can also occur, often compounding the feeling of fatigue and the feeling of being generally unwell
+Anaemia (a lack of red blood cells) can also occur, often compounding the feeling of fatigue and the feeling of being generally unwell.

-There is no single test that diagnoses rheumatoid arthritis.
-In its initial stages it may be difficult to distinguish rheumatoid arthritis from other forms of arthritis.
-In order to diagnose rheumatoid arthritis a doctor will usually undertake the following:
+There is no single test to confirm a diagnosis of rheumatoid arthritis.
+In its initial stages it may be difficult to distinguish rheumatoid arthritis from other forms of connective tissue inflammation, such as gout, systemic lupus erythematosus (SLE), and fibromyalgia.

 - A full medical history, including any family history of rheumatoid arthritis

 - Discussion of current symptoms

 - Physical assessment eg: of the joints, skin, reflexes, and muscle strength

 - X-rays and/or MRI scans